MCAS Performance Appeals

 Welcome to the MCAS Performance Appeals website.
 The MCAS Performance Appeals process was established in 2002 to provide eligible high school students who have been unable to pass the required MCAS tests an additional opportunity to demonstrate through their course work that they meet or exceed the state's Competency Determination (CD) standard in order to earn a high school diploma.

 To earn a CD, students must achieve a scaled score of at least 240 on the grade 10 MCAS English language arts (ELA) and mathematics tests, and earn a scaled score of at least 220 on a high school MCAS science and technology/engineering test in one of four subjects (biology, chemistry, introductory physics, or technology/ engineering).
 Students who receive a score between 220-238 on the grade 10 ELA and mathematics tests must successfully complete an Educational Proficiency Plan (EPP) developed for them by their school in order to earn a CD.
-Please refer to MCAS's H.S.
-Graduation Requirements page for more information about graduation requirements and College and Career Readiness' Educational Proficiency Plans page for more information about EPPs.
-For information about students in military families, please refer to MCAS' Participation Requirements for Students page.
-Submissions for students eligible for special consideration under the VALOR Act are due to the Department by the first Friday of each month in order to be reviewed that month.
+Please refer to MCAS High School Graduation Requirements for more information.

 A district may file an appeal for a student who is having difficulty passing one or more of the required high school MCAS tests, if the student meets all eligibility requirements.
 However, parents and students (if age 18 or over) may request that their child's district file an appeal on behalf of the student.
 If an appeal is granted, the student is deemed to have met the requirements for the CD in the subject of the appeal.
-More information about the appeals process is included in this website.
+More information about the appeals process is included in the Guide to the MCAS Performance Appeals Process.

 Mitchell D. Chester, Ed.D.